It may seem like it sometimes, but everyone isn’t streaming.

-If you choose to use subfolders, movie folder names should include only the title and\or the year.
-Tip: To improve the scraper’s performance, add the year within parenthesis to the end of the foldername, or filename.
+If you choose to use subfolders, movie folder names should include only the title “and or for” the year.
+Tip: To improve the scraper’s performance, add the year within the parenthesis to the end of the folder name, or filename.

 If you’d prefer to have one folder for all of your media files, you would include the same information in the same order, but you would change the filename, rather than the folder name.

 \TV Shows\House (2004)\Season 1\House.S01E01 – Everybody Lies.mkv